-Unsurprisingly, the Casual Dining sector in the United Kingdom has been amongst the worst impacted by Covid-19 lockdowns and subsequent social distancing rules.
-With c.£220m of revenue lost every day from April 2020 to March 2021 in the UK.
-The impacts have not been felt equally across the sector, with sub-sectors and geographies feeling the impacts differently.
+Unsurprisingly, the Casual Dining sector in the United Kingdom has been amongst the worst impacted by Covid-19 lockdowns and subsequent social distancing rules, with c.£220m of revenue lost every day from April 2020 to March 2021 in the UK.
+The impact has not been felt equally across the sector, with sub-sectors and geographies feeling the impacts differently.

 - As lockdown measures ease and vaccine rollouts continues, operators have seen positive signs of recovery to trading performance as they re-open, however demand remains difficult to predict.
 Following social distancing measures easing, it is evident that consumers are eager to return to venues following a long period of closure and harsh restrictions, with increased capacity creating a positive boost for operators.
 It is yet to be seen whether this recovery is a result of pent up demand, or a return to “normal” sustainable trade which will allow businesses to address significant liabilities built up over the course of the pandemic.

 - Despite pent up demand for consumers returning to venues, operators will need to continually reassure consumers of safety measures in place, as consumer demand following the pandemic remains fragile.
 Business will need to adapt to the new way of operating with increased hygiene standards to evolving technology (i.e. menus on apps / via QR codes, online booking systems etc.) to ensure future viability, which poses a significant operational and financial challenge for many operators.